 - “Non-equity program” changed to “Entrepreneurship program”

-2. Click on an existing Investor search filter (or create a new one) and select Basic Info > Organization Info > Categories.
+2. Click on an existing Investor search filter (or create a new one) and select Basic Info > Organization Info > Industries.

 3. Enter Funding Platform as the value to include for this filter, and click Search to execute.

-Note: You can now also use a Companies search to find Funding Platforms.
-Just create a new search and use the Categories filter for Funding Platforms.
+Tip: You can now also use a Companies search to find Funding Platforms.
+Just create a new search and use the Industries filter for Funding Platforms.